Types of Jade Plants ‘Care & Growing Guide’ - Attracts Prosperity & Positive Energy in Feng Shui!!

 Like all succulents, Jade plants are adapted to dry conditions because they store water in their leaves and thick stems.

 Therefore, they should only be watered when the soil is completely dry.
-Otherwise, overwatering will harm your jade plants by promoting root rot and entire plant wilting.
+Otherwise, overwatering will harm your plants by promoting root rot and entire plant wilting.

 When watering jade plants, it is vital to drain the water properly through the drainage hole and empty the saucer underneath the pot.
 This will prevent the root from sitting in water and rotting which can lead to the plant becoming unhealthy and eventually dying.